adamwoolhether/algo/README.md

 ```
 ### Count the Ones
 O(N)
-Inner loop only runs for as many numbers as ther are _in total_.
+Inner loop only runs for as many numbers as there are _in total_.
 ```go
 func countOnes(outerArr [][]int) int {
 	count := 0